latent-to/developer-docs/docs/learn/synchronized-halving.md

 ### 2.1 Liquidity impact on AMMs

-**The mechanism**: As ALPHA emissions (α_out) increasingly dominate relative to ALPHA injections (α_in), the AMM pools receive proportionally less fresh liquidity while participants hold proportionally more tokens.
+**The mechanism**: As ALPHA emissions (α_out) increasingly dominate relative to ALPHA injections (α_in), the AMM pools receive proportionally less liquidity while participants hold proportionally more tokens.
 This changes the fundamental dynamics of trading.

 **Cohort disadvantage**: For subnets created after multiple TAO halvings, the same selling pressure from participants removes a much larger fraction of the pool's TAO reserves compared to earlier subnet cohorts.
 This is because later subnets have smaller injection rates but the same emission rates.